-The Office of Undergraduate Education promotes coordination and collaboration among the various components of the undergraduate experience, and includes specific units responsible for global education, financial aid, civic engagement, academic advising, academic resources.
-The Dean and Vice Provost for Undergraduate Education is the primary spokesperson for the Duke undergraduate experience.
+The Office of Undergraduate Education promotes coordination and collaboration among the various components of the undergraduate experience, and includes specific units responsible for global education, civic engagement, academic advising and academic resources and first-generation students.

 Office ContactAcademic Advising Center

 The Academic Guides program integrates academic coaching and advising into the fabric of the Duke campus residential experience.
 Part of a new residential staffing vision, Academic Guides are available to support students where they live and learn.

 The Academic Resource Center offers a variety of programs and services to support the academic work of all Duke undergraduates.
 Students may receive highly individualized support through any of the three ARC programs.

 Fellows are professors selected for their extreme dedication to teaching undergraduates and for their stellar research.